tedneward/Azgaarnoth/Classes/Feats.md

 * You can use your action to try to get uncanny insight about one humanoid you can see within 30 feet of you.
 Make a Wisdom (Insight) check contested by the target’s Charisma (Deception) check.
 If your check succeeds, you have advantage on attack rolls and ability checks against the target until the end of your next turn.

 ## Elemental Adept
+*Prerequisite: The ability to cast at least one spell*

+When you gain this feat, choose one of the following damage types: acid, cold, fire, lightning, or thunder.
+Spells you cast ignore resistance to damage of the chosen type.
+In addition, when you roll damage for a spell you cast that deals damage of that type, you can treat any 1 on a damage die as a 2.
+You can select this feat multiple times.
+Each time you do so, you must choose a different damage type.

 ## Fell Handed
+You master the handaxe, battleaxe, greataxe, warhammer, and maul.
+You gain the following benefits when using any of them:
+* You gain a +1 bonus to attack rolls you make with the weapon.
+* Whenever you have advantage on a melee attack roll you make with the weapon and hit, you can also knock the target prone if the lower of the two d20 rolls would also hit the target.
+* Whenever you have disadvantage on a melee attack roll you make with the weapon, the target takes bludgeoning damage equal to your Strength modifier (minimum of 0) if the attack misses but the higher of the two d20 rolls would have hit.
+* If you use the Help action to aid an ally's melee attack while you're wielding the weapon, you knock the target's shield aside momentarily.
+In addition to the ally gaining advantage on the attack roll, the ally gains a +2 bonus to the roll if the target is using a shield

 ## Flail Mastery
+The flail is a tricky weapon to use, but you have spent countless hours mastering it.
+You gain the following benefits:
+* You gain a +1 bonus to attack rolls you make with a flail.
+* As a bonus action on your turn, you can prepare yourself to extend your flail to sweep over targets’ shields.
+Until the end of this turn, your attack rolls with a flail gain a +2 bonus against any target using a shield.
+* When you hit with an opportunity attack using a flail, the target must succeed on a Strength saving throw (DC 8 + your proficiency bonus + your Strength modifier) or be knocked prone.

 ## Gourmand
+You have mastered a variety of special recipes, allowing you to prepare exotic dishes with useful effects.
+You gain the following benefits:
+* Increase your Constitution score by 1, to a maximum of 20.
+* You gain proficiency with cook’s utensils.
+If you are already proficient with them, you add double your proficiency bonus to checks you make with them.
+* As an action, you can inspect a drink or plate of food within 5 feet of you and determine whether it is poisoned, provided that you can see and smell it.
+* During a long rest, you can prepare and serve a meal that helps you and your allies recover from the rigors of adventuring, provided you have suitable food, cook’s utensils, and other supplies on hand.
+The meal serves up to six people, and each person who eats it regains two additional Hit Dice at the end of the long rest.
+In addition, those who partake of the meal have advantage on Constitution saving throws against disease for the next 24 hours.

 ## Grappler
+*Prerequisite: Strength 13 or higher*

+You've developed the skills necessary to hold your own in close-quarters grappling.
+You gain the following benefits:
+* You have advantage on attack rolls against a creature you are grappling.
+* You can use your action to try to pin a creature grappled by you.
+To do so, make another grapple check.
+If you succeed, you and the creature are both restrained until the grapple ends.

 ## Great Weapon Master
+You’ve learned to put the weight of a weapon to your advantage, letting its momentum empower your strikes.
+You gain the following benefits:
+* On your turn, when you score a critical hit with a melee weapon or reduce a creature to 0 hit points with one, you can make one melee weapon attack as a bonus action.
+* Before you make a melee attack with a heavy weapon that you are proficient with, you can choose to take a -5 penalty to the attack roll.
+If the attack hits, you add +10 to the attack’s damage.

 ## Healer